rowanc1/lecture-python-intro/lectures/money_inflation.md

 * perverse dynamics under rational expectations in which the system converges to the higher stationary inflation tax rate
 * a peculiar comparative stationary-state outcome connected with that stationary inflation rate: it asserts that inflation can be *reduced* by running *higher*  government deficits, i.e., by raising more resources by printing money.

-The same qualitative outcomes prevail in this lecture {doc}`money_inflation_nonlinear` that studies a nonlinear version of the model in this lecture.
+The same qualitative outcomes prevail in this lecture [](money_inflation_nonlinear.md) that studies a nonlinear version of the model in this lecture.

-These outcomes  set the stage for the analysis to be presented in this lecture {doc}`laffer_adaptive` that studies a nonlinear version of the present model; it   assumes a version of "adaptive expectations" instead of rational expectations.
+These outcomes  set the stage for the analysis to be presented in this lecture [](laffer_adaptive.md) that studies a nonlinear version of the present model; it   assumes a version of "adaptive expectations" instead of rational expectations.

 That lecture will show that